scanzy/mcp-server-access-mdb/README.md

 - [x] Add tools to import/export data from/to CSV files.
 - [x] Add tools to import data from/to Excel files.
 - [x] Add prompt to guide AI asking info to the user about the database.
-- [ ] Store info about the database (.AInotes files), to retrieve it later.
+- [x] Store info about files (.AInotes files), to retrieve it later.
 - [ ] Add tool to remember imported/exported CSV and Excel files.